Sustainable Packaging Management

 Equivalent to the plantation

-7-Eleven stores shopping baskets from broken brake cases at distribution centers project
+7-Eleven stores shopping baskets from broken brake cases at distribution centers continuation project

 Impacts and Benefits